What Is Upper Back Pain?

 If first line pharmacological medications fail to provide relief of upper back pain, epidural corticosteroid injections may help.

 Corticosteroids can reduce inflammation in the body.
-They are often used to treat pain that is associated with conditions such as arthritis.
-Your pain doctor will use a small needle to deliver the corticosteroids to the affected nerve.
+They help with conditions like arthritis.
+Your pain doctor will use a small needle to deliver the corticosteroids to the affected area.
 Often, they’ll combine the corticosteroid with a local anesthetic, such as lidocaine.
 The local anesthetic helps to reduce pain by numbing the area.

 You can watch an epidural steroid injection procedure take place in the following video.